rahkum96/TARGET-STORE-SALES-PREDICTION/README.md

 One challenge of modeling retail data is the need to make decisions based on limited history.
 Holidays and select major events come once a year, and so does the chance to see how strategic decisions impacted the bottom line.
 In addition, markdowns are known to affect sales the challenge is to predict which departments will be affected and to what extent.

 ### Variable Description:
-- Over here we have 3 Excel Sheet, named as Store_Details, Business_Data and Sales_History.
+- Over here we have 3 CSV file, named as Store_Details, Business_Data and Sales_History.

 #### Store_Details:
 - Anonymized information about 45 stores indicating store type, Address, Location and size of store.